-28.2 Working with Jupyter Notebook [Custom Anaconda Environment]
+28.2 Jupyter Notebook

-One of the interactive apps on OOD is Jupyter Notebook Custom Anaconda Environment.
-You need to do some initial setup in order to use this app effectively.
+JupyterLab Notebook is one of the interactive apps on OOD.
 This section will provide a walkthrough of setting up and using this app.
-The general workflow is to first create a virtual python environment; ensure that Jupyter Notebook is installed in your virtual environment; and then reference this environment when you start the Jupyter Notebook [Custom Anaconda Environment] OOD interactive app.
+The general workflow is to create a virtual Python environment, ensure that JupyterLab Notebook uses your virtual environment, and reference this environment when you start the JupyterLab Notebook OOD interactive app.